dbarneche/2014-07-14-Dalhousie/lessons/90-reproducible/knitr.md

 ## Vector types

-Rich just told us that in R we have 5 different types of vector.
+Diego just told us that in R we have 5 different types of vector.

 ```r
 x <- TRUE       # x becomes TRUE